PainterQubits/Unitful.jl/docs/src/conversion.md

 ## Converting between units

-Since `convert` in Julia already means something specific (conversion between Julia types), we define `uconvert` for conversion between units.
+Since `convert` in Julia already means something specific (conversion between Julia types), we define [`uconvert`](@ref) for conversion between units.
 Typically this will also involve a conversion between types, but this function takes care of figuring out which type is appropriate for representing the desired units.

+Exact conversions between units are respected where possible.
+If rational arithmetic would result in an overflow, then floating-point conversion should proceed.
+Use of floating-point numbers inhibits exact conversion.

 ```@docs
 uconvert